withoutboats/heck/README.md

 ### License

-heck is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+heck is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE and LICENSE-MIT for details.